calvinfk/wa-chat-service/README.md

 - Firebase app
 - Firestore client
-- Firebase Messaging client
-- Firebase Storage client
 - Google Cloud Storage client
+- Google Cloud Tasks client

-PostgreSQL connection bootstrap is currently not active in `internal/app/app.go` (the connection code is present but commented out).
+PostgreSQL connection bootstrap is currently not active in wiring (the connection code is present but commented out).

+## Notes
+### Template
+-  When creating templates, if there's no parameter in the components, the `parameter_format` can be filled or left null, both are valid.
+If there's parameter(s) in the components, the `parameter_format` must be filled with either "NAMED" or "POSITIONAL".

+### Broadcast
+- Currently does not support Button for multi product message, one time password, voice call, single product message

+### Media
+- Resumable api is for creating template and profile picture.